yamauz/use-utterances-ref/README.md

 A custom hook to make utterances available in React apps

-⚠️ ️You must install the GitHub Apps for utterances before using this library from [here](https://github.com/apps/utterances).
+⚠️ ️You must install the GitHub Apps for utterances from [here](https://github.com/apps/utterances) before using this library.

 ## Installation